WHAT IS THE CREATIVE CITIES CONVENTION?

 LEEDS 2018 – YOUR CITY NEXT?

-In a unique twist on most media get-togethers, the Creative Cities Convention will feature an Olympic-style pitch from three big cities seeking to hold the event the following year – providing a fantastic opportunity to showcase media activity and talent in different parts of the UK.
-Our selected cities will each make a compelling case using video presentations at the convention itself.
-Will it be your city?
-Come along and join the debate.
+In a unique twist on most media get-togethers, the Creative Cities Convention will each year feature an Olympic-style pitch from big cities seeking to hold the event the following year – providing a fantastic opportunity to showcase media activity and talent in different parts of the UK.
+In 2018 our three selected cities of Cardiff, Bristol and Glasgow each made a compelling case using video presentations at the convention itself.
+Cardiff was the winner for 2019.
+Will it be your city next?
+Join the debate.

 Ruth Pitt, conference director: Ruth has a wealth of production and strategic media experience.
 A former head of documentaries at Granada TV and BBC Religion and Ethics, she’s also MD of Under The Moon (www.underthemoonltd.com) which designs mentor networks for the creative industries.
 She has been advisory chair of the Edinburgh International Television Festival and chair of the Nations and Regions Media Conference, regularly interviews politicians and celebrities, has been responsible for numerous senior leadership events and projects at the BBC and is a trained journalist and broadcaster.